 IT leaders have a host of options when considering the best technology for connecting their corporate network.
-Whilst MPLS networks have been the established private network of choice for some time, increasingly we see network providers recommend VPLS as a “better” alternative.
-So what is the real difference?
+While MPLS networks have been the established private network of choice for some time, increasingly we see network providers recommend VPLS as a “better” alternative.
+So, what’s the real difference?
 We delve beneath the surface…

 MPLS and VPLS defined

 Multiprotocol Label Switching (MPLS) is a type of data-carrying technique for high-performance telecom networks.
 It directs data from one network node to the next based on short labels rather than long network addresses, avoiding complex lookups.

 Most service providers create a Layer 3 Virtual Private Network (VPN) to segregate and secure customer traffic over a shared MPLS infrastructure.
 (The term ‘MPLS VPN’ is usually shortened to just MPLS.)

 Virtual Private LAN Service (VPLS) is a way to provide (Ethernet only) Layer 2 VPNs over an MPLS Wide Area Network (WAN).